 Dr Borghaei (@HosseinBorghaei) was one of authors on The New England Journal of Medicine paper for the CheckMate 227 trial of ipilimumab and nivolumab in patients with high tumour mutational burden (TMB).

 Dr Jack West

-Dr West (Swedish Cancer Institute) focuses on lung cancer in his Seattle practice and generously gives of his time to ensure high quality patient education through his leadership of GRACE (Global Resource for Advancing Cancer Education).
+Dr West (Swedish Cancer Institute, now at City of Hope) focuses on lung cancer in his Seattle practice and generously gives of his time to ensure high quality patient education through his leadership of GRACE (Global Resource for Advancing Cancer Education).

 He last featured on the podcast in episode 3 from ASCO 2015.

 In this episode, Dr West (@JackWestMD) offered a clinical perspective on some of the lung cancer data presented at AACR, and whether the data would influence his clinical practice.

 We’ve collated the opinions expressed by Drs Herbst, Borghaei West and Sandler on Biotech Strategy Blog (sub req’d).
 See post: The PD-1 Gorilla is Back!

 Alan Sandler is the Global Head of the lung cancer franchise at Roche Genentech.
 After a distinguished career as an academic lung cancer physician, he’s now working in industry.